-One of Infor LN/Baan (CSIE)’s key features, the Product Configurator, has turned out to be particularly valuable.
-It enables PAL to build the plane ‘on paper’, prepare a bill of materials, and weed out incompatible optional extras.
+One of Infor LN’s key features, the Product Configurator, turned out to be particularly valuable.
+It now enables PAL to build the plane ‘on paper’, prepare a bill of materials, and weed out incompatible optional extras.
 This is saving the company a lot of time during the specification phase, resulting in improved pricing and manufacturing efficiencies.

-“Each aircraft is unique, and specifying each individual component is an integral part of the sales, manufacture and maintenance process” says Camp.
-PAL is still navigating the functionality of Infor LN/Baan (CSIE), while building capabilities in business intelligence and product lifecycle management.
+PAL is still navigating the functionality of Infor LN, while building capabilities in business intelligence and product lifecycle management.

-“We like the ability of Infor LN/Baan (CSIE) to expand our manufacturing capacity without adding extra layers of management.
+“We liked the ability of Infor LN to expand our manufacturing capacity without adding extra layers of management.
 It fits very well within our overall PACE and Lean frameworks.
-To EMDA’s credit, they have worked with us to our own schedule and requirements and have added significant value every step of the way.”
+To EMDA’s credit, they worked with us to our own schedule and requirements and added significant value every step of the way.”